MicrosoftDocs/intellicode/docs/custom-models.md

 1. By enabling autotraining a model for custom code Completions via the infobar prompt after a successful build, through the IntelliCode UI, by selecting **View** > **Other windows** > **IntelliCode**, or through **Tools** > **Options** > **IntelliCode** setting "Autotraining team models for IntelliSense completions" or by searching for **"IntelliCode autotrain"** in Visual Studio Search (**Ctrl + Q**).

-1. On successful creation of the model, it is automatically downloaded to Visual Studio.
+1. Upon successful creation of the model, the model is automatically downloaded to Visual Studio.
 You can track the model’s progress by opening the Output Window and switching to IntelliCode in the dropdown OR in **View** > **Other windows** > **IntelliCode**.

 > [!NOTE]
 > Be sure that you've installed [Visual Studio version 16.7 Preview 3](/visualstudio/releases/2019/release-notes-v16.0) or above.
 Once the preview has been installed, you can enable automatic models for custom code completions through the infobar after a successful solution build OR via **Tools** > **Options** > **IntelliCode**.